Is Electronic Proof of Car Insurance Valid?

 There are some exceptions to the rule.
 In four states and Washington D.C. you cannot use a mobile app for electronic proof of insurance.
 Knowing which states require a paper proof of insurance is important to make sure that you are within the law.

 Connecticut started to make some progress toward electronic proof of insurance back in 2017.
 A bill was introduced and passed in the state house of representatives to allow electronic proof of insurance.
 However, the bill died in the senate.
 It never got a senate vote, and simply stalled out in favor of other priority legislation.
 Hopefully, eventually the senate will get around to voting on this law and get it to the governor, who could sign it into law.
 There is no indication how long this might take, however.

 Massachusetts doesn’t allow for electronic proof of insurance, but that’s because it really isn’t needed.
 In Massachusetts, your vehicle’s registration paperwork contains your proof of insurance, so a separate document isn’t needed at all.
 However, having your electronic proof of insurance on your mobile app can be helpful in providing coverage information or contact information to someone you have hit in a car accident.

 New Hampshire is the only state in the United States of America that doesn’t require drivers to have car insurance.
-In that state, almost everyone on the roads is not required to carry car insurance.
+In New Hampshire, almost everyone on the roads is not required to carry car insurance.
 Since there is no mandated law for coverage, there is no mandated law for having proof of coverage in your vehicle.
 It is, however, a good idea to have car insurance in any case, and having electronic proof of insurance on your phone can be helpful in case of an accident.